levbrie/rangular/README.md

 3. If you followed the optional step in the Devise setup to generate Devise's views, you'll find the mailer templates in the `views/users/mailer` directory.
 Messages are defined, in `config/locales/devise.en.yml`.
 Taken together, you can do a lot of customization just in those two places.

+9. Set up the testing environment - see [*Step09: Setting Up the Testing Environment*](https://github.com/levbrie/rangular/wiki/Step09:-Setting-Up-the-Testing-Environment) in the wiki.